GAGGIUINO/gaggiuino.github.io/docs/learning/example-tools.md

 When it comes to soldering low-voltage wires, even the most affordable soldering iron is sufficient.
 Ensure good ventilation or use a fan to avoid inhaling harmful fumes.
 The soldering process involves melting the solder (the wire in the middle above) by touching it with a hot iron (on the left), which then fuses the cables together more robustly.

 ![cheap_low_voltage](https://github.com/kozikow/gaggiuino.github.io/assets/722866/0631dcd4-7a85-4fe4-90af-71caa739cdf6)

+## Multimeter - Optional

+While not mandatory, a multimeter proves to be extremely useful.
+Should any component fail to operate correctly, conducting multimeter tests is the recommended initial troubleshooting step.
+Ideally, all components should undergo multimeter testing prior to the initial power-up.
+Before turning on the device for the first time, verify the continuity of both high-voltage (HV) and low-voltage (LV) lines to ensure there are no short circuits where they shouldn't exist, and to confirm continuity where necessary (e.g., between pins on various components).
+Ignoring these precautionary tests and directly powering on the machine could potentially harm your board, necessitating a replacement.
+Below is an example demonstrating how to identify a failed SSR connection using a multimeter: